Martin Marietta's X-24A. Built for subsonic flight, it duplicated the shape of PRIME, which flew at near-orbital velocity. Credit: NASA.

 X-24B.
 A lifting body capable of supersonic flight.
 Credit: NASA.

 The X-24 was a program of early manned lifting bodies used by the United States Air Force and NASA to explore the low-speed flight characteristics of a subscale model, the X-23A, tested in the PRIME program.

 There were two configurations of the X-24.
-The 7.5-meter, 5,000-kilogram X-24A was carried under the wing of a B-52 bomber and released at an altitude of about 13,500 m.
-The X-24A could then either glide back to Earth or use its onboard rocket engine to accelerate to speeds of 1,600 km/s or climb up to 21,500 m to explore the characteristics of the design under various flight conditions.
+The 7.5-meter, 5,000-kilogram X-24A was carried under the wing of a B-52 bomber and released at an altitude of about 13,500 meters.
+The X-24A could then either glide back to Earth or use its onboard rocket engine to accelerate to speeds of 1,600 kilometers per hour or climb up to 21,500 meters to explore the characteristics of the design under various flight conditions.